UZ-SLAMLab/ORB_SLAM3/README.md

 ## Evaluation
 In TUM-VI ground truth is only available in the room where all sequences start and end.
 As a result the error measures the drift at the end of the sequence.

-Execute the following script to process an example sequence and compute the RMS ATE:
+Execute the following script to process sequences and compute the RMS ATE:
 ```
 ./tim_vi_eval_examples
 ```